 - Add finely chopped onion, fry for a few minutes then add grated garlic and ginger and fry for a further minute.
 Add all the spices, and fry for 30 seconds until fragrant.

-- Add the aubergine and salt and cook for 5 minutes until the aubergine is browned.
+- Cut aubergine into 1 inch chunks, Add the aubergine and salt and cook for 5 minutes until the aubergine is browned.

 - Rinse lentils until the water runs clear.
 Add to the pan with chopped tomatoes, water and tamarind sauce.
 Stir well and bring to a simmer.